-The principal activities of the company are those of provision of infrastructure engineering design and consultancy services.
+The principal activities of the company are those of general contractors which include building construction, including major upgrading works.

 The immediate holding company is GMR Airports International B.V., a company incorporated in Netherlands, which owns 100% of the issued ordinary share capital of the company.
 The ultimate holding company is GMR Enterprises Private Limited, a company incorporated in India.
 Related companies in these financial statements refer to companies within the GMR Enterprises Private Limited group of companies.